Why Dogs Bite

 Why Dogs Bite: Types of Breed

-Certain breeds of dogs are also more likely to have aggressive tendencies.
+Where training plays a big factor in aggression, certain breeds of dogs are naturally more likely to have aggressive tendencies.
 Rottweilers, Dobermans, Chows, and Pit Bulldogs have all exhibited a greater tendency towards aggression.
-Some communities have laws that prohibiting certain breeds of aggressive dogs.
+Some communities even have laws that prohibiting certain breeds of aggressive dogs.
 Dog breed bans are just one of the ways lawmakers attempt to protect the public from serious and life-threatening dog injuries.

 Why Dogs Bite: Negligence

-For a free consultation about your rights in the aftermath of a severe dog bite incident, call 303-400-8100 to contact our Aurora, Colorado experienced personal injury attorneys at Norton, Bowers & Hofstra, P.C.
+For a free consultation about your rights in the aftermath of a severe dog bite incident, call us to contact our Aurora, Colorado experienced personal injury attorneys at Western States Law, P.C.
 Our top dog bite attorneys handle personal injury cases throughout Colorado, Wyoming, and Utah.
-There is generally no attorney’s fee until we collect as cases are handled on a percentage fee basis.
+There is no attorney’s fee until we collect as cases are handled on a percentage fee basis.
 Home, evening, and weekend visits are available.